 How you'll be assessed

-You'll deliver your session to a group of about 5 other candidates.
 You should think about how to make your session accessible and model good teaching practice.
 Your session should have:

 - A means of assessing what participants have learnt